What Causes Jowls? Understanding Why They Develop and Your Treatment Options

 Changes in Skin Over Time

 As we age, the skin undergoes several natural changes.
 Collagen and elastin production gradually decreases, leading to reduced firmness and elasticity.
 Skin may also become thinner, drier, and less resilient due to changes in hydration levels and reduced barrier function.
+The under-eye area is one of the first areas to show visible fine lines and wrinkles as it is the thinnest skin on the face.

 Environmental factors such as sun exposure, lifestyle habits, and genetics can further influence how these changes appear.
 For some individuals, skin texture and hydration are the primary concerns, while for others, structural changes play a larger role.